clockbyte/admobadapter/README.md

 We've finally released [v1.2](https://github.com/clockbyte/admobadapter/releases/tag/v1.2)!
 No flickering, no empty spaces!

-We are happy to let you know that our lib was uploaded to the Maven-central, so now you are able to link it with your Gradle/Maven, look at [DOCUMENTATION](https://github.com/clockbyte/admobadapter/wiki/Installation) :)
+We are happy to let you know that our lib was uploaded to the Maven-central, so now you are able to link it with your Gradle/Maven, look through the [DOCUMENTATION](https://github.com/clockbyte/admobadapter/wiki/Installation) :)

 The reference to the [COOK RECIPES](https://github.com/clockbyte/admobadapter/wiki/Cookbook) for people who are in hurry!